MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-container-services-security-cli.md

 az group create --name $RESOURCE_GROUP --location $LOCATION
 ```

-## Create an AKS cluster with Advanced Network Security
+## Create an AKS cluster with Advanced Container Networking Services

-Advanced Network Security can be enabled using the Advanced Container Networking Services bundle or toggled individually with a CLI flag.
+Security features can be enabled using the Advanced Container Networking Services bundle or toggled individually with a CLI flag.

 ```azurecli-interactive
 # Set an environment variable for the AKS cluster name.
 Make sure to replace the placeholder with your own value.